-The Chester Food Drink & Lifestyle Festival, sponsored by Taste Cheshire, took place over Easter at Chester Racecourse for the 18th year in 2018 and the event saw more people cooking and being involved in cooking than ever before.
-It is anticipated that 2019 will see even more wanting to take part and enjoy fabulous cooking with such wonderful chefs.
+The Chester Food Drink & Lifestyle Festival, sponsored by Taste Cheshire, took place over August at Chester Racecourse for the 20th year in 2022 and the event saw more people cooking and being involved in cooking than ever before.
+It is anticipated that 2022 will see even more wanting to take part and enjoy fabulous cooking with such wonderful chefs.

-“In 2018 we had Adult cooking classes running all day with the Demonstration chefs of Harlech Foods and people loved those sessions with every session full.
-They learnt how to make burgers, and a variety of Asian dishes and create their own special flavours.
+“In 2021 we had Adult cooking classes running all day with Chef Brian Mellor and people loved those sessions with every session full.
 They also got to eat what they cooked afterwards – a big bonus for all.
-We plan on running even more in 2019 and would advise all those attending to book on line to ensure they get a chance to take part.
+We plan on running even more in 2022 and would advise all those attending to book on line to ensure they get a chance to take part.

-Over 150 food and drink Exhibitors took part with them all doing brisk business on the packed out and record Sunday with over 9,000 people coming through the doors on the only day the rain stayed away.
+Over 150 food and drink Exhibitors took part with them all doing brisk business on the packed out and record Sunday with thousands of people coming through the doors.
 The event featured foods from right across the planet.

-Festival Organiser, Briony Wilson added “We have been astounded at the cosmopolitan selection of foods on offer this year.
-We always limit the number of similar foods to ensure that everyone gets a chance to show their products and this year we have seen so many different countries represented it has barely been necessary to turn anyone away.
-One of my personal favourites is Ank Marvin they provided a World spectacular meats, featuring, Bison, Blesbok, Crocodile, Eland, Goat, Impala, Kangaroo, Kudu, Mouflon, Oryx, Ostrich, Reindeer, Springbok, Venison Wagyu (Kobi) Beef, Water Buffalo, Wild Boar, Wildebeest & Zebra.
-You can have them in a Burgers or as Sausages and if your brave enough, try things you couldn’t imagine.
+Festival Organiser, Briony Wilson added “We have been astounded at the cosmopolitan selection of foods which will be on offer this year.
+We always limit the number of similar foods to ensure that everyone gets a chance to show their products and this year we will see so many different countries represented, we are thrilled.
+If you’re brave enough, you can try things you couldn’t imagine.
 Its foodie heaven at Easter in Chester”

 The event wrapped up on the Wednesday after Easter with the Taste Cheshire Food and Drink Awards where over 40,000 votes were cast by customers who voted for their best Restaurant, pub, deli, sandwich bar, etc. These awards having been running simultaneously with the Food Festival and are the industry bench mark across Cheshire.
 The event took place at The Pavilion at Chester Racecourse with over 350 of the industry attending on one of the few nights the sector gets together to let their hair down and crown the champions.